micmejia/bible-dump/NKJV/Job/Job 23.md

 My foot has held fast to His steps; I have kept His way and not turned aside.

 ###### 12
-I have not departed from the commandment of His lips; I have treasured the words of His mouth More than my [^b]necessary _food._
+I have not departed from the commandment of His lips; I have treasured the words of His mouth More than my necessary _food._

 ###### 13
 "But He _is_ unique, and who can make Him change?
 And _whatever_ His soul desires, _that_ He does.